wp-statistics/wp-statistics/readme.txt

 - Performance: Improved Hitmap feature for faster performance.
 - Performance: Made general speed improvements.
 - Performance: Made city data storage and retrieval faster.
-- Fixes: Updated links for GeoLite2 to get better location data.
+- Fixes: Fixed "Unknown" issue in showing the cities.
 - Fixes: Fixed a bug in the Most Visited Pages display.
-- Fixes: Made sure dashboard widgets stay visible after updates.
+- Fixes: Fixed a bug in keeping the user online.
 - Fixes: Fixed issues with charts not displaying correctly in some browsers.
 - Fixes: Fixed a tracking bug on the homepage.
+- Fixes: Updated links for GeoLite2 to get better location data.
+- Fixes: Made sure dashboard widgets stay visible after updates.
 - Improvement: Moved some settings to a more logical place in the menu.
 - Improvement: Updated and simplified various parts of the plugin.
 - Improvement: Removed outdated "Search Words" feature.